 Contact your local MP

 If inside Canada you can also contact your local Member of Parliament for assistance.
 Under Canada’s Privacy Act (Section 8 [g]) IRCC is obligated to respond in a matter of a couple of days and release the information.
-The information provided may look something like this;
+MPs typically can get an update in 48 hours vs. 14 days for a Web Form Enquiry or 30 days for GCMS notes.
+The information provided to an MP may look something like this;

 We can provide you with the following details about the status of your constituent’s application for permanent residence:

 - The application was received at xxx Office on xxx.

 - The eligibility requirements assessment was finalized on xxx.

 - The medical examination results are on file and valid until xxx.

 - The criminality verifications are in process.